OSGeo/gdal/gdal/doc/source/drivers/raster/gpkg.rst

 In all the above tiling schemes, consecutive zoom levels defer by a resolution of a factor of two.

+Starting with GDAL 3.2, it is also possible to use a Tile Matrix Set definition, encoded as a JSon file, according to the `OGC Two Dimensional Tile Matrix Set standard`_ Examples of such files can be found at http://schemas.opengis.net/tms/1.0/json/examples/ The GDAL data directory also contains files prefixed with ``tms_`` and with a ``.json`` extension.
+If there is a ``tms_FOO.json`` file, then ``FOO`` can be used as the value of the TILING_SCHEME creation option.
+There are restrictions on the types of tile matrix set supported:

+* all zoom levels must have the same origin
+* consecutive zoom levels defer by a resolution of a factor of two.
+* all zoom levels must have the same tile dimension
+* variable matrix width tile set are not supported.

+.. _`OGC Two Dimensional Tile Matrix Set standard`: http://docs.opengeospatial.org/is/17-083r2/17-083r2.html

 Nodata value
 ~~~~~~~~~~~~